keithchuynh/hello-world/README.md

 # hello-world
 This is Keith's Hello World repository.
 I am currently a technical infrastructure support engineer at Cisco.
-This is my first time trying out GitHub. ;D
+This is my first time trying out GitHub.
+Fun stuff here so far! ;D